schnarbiemeows/SpringBootProjectGenerator/README.md

 				CRUD REST microservices for each of your tables.
 It can generate a seperate service for each table, 1 service for all of the tables, or you can use a file called files/grouping.txt to specify groupings of tables into services.
-Each service will also have Junit test cases created within it.
+Each service will also have Junit test cases created within it, and will also generate json file that can be imported into Postman as a collection for testing as well.

+A couple of assumptions:
+	1. Only works with MySQL database at the moment, I use version 5.7
+	2. Every table must have a primary key in it that is auto generated(auto_generated)
+	3. Does not generate any foreign key functionality in the Java code

 1. In a file called files/SQL_file.sql, you want to put in your MySQL definitions.
 These will be table creation statements.
 There can be other stuff in there, but the program will only